-2. Reciprocity.
-In contrast to human rights treaties, which usually require each party to the treaty to treat all persons within its jurisdiction in accordance with the treaty's requirements, even if they are citizens of a state not party to that treaty, humanitarian law treaties are binding only between those states parties to them.
+2. Declining Importance of Reciprocity.
+Traditionally, in contrast to human rights treaties, which may extend protections to citizens of a state not party to a treaty in certain circumstances, humanitarian law treaties are binding only between those states parties to them.
 In the 1991 Kuwait conflict, several of the coalition states (such as Italy, Canada, and Saudi Arabia) were parties to AP I, but they were not obliged to apply its provisions in the conflict because Iraq was not a party.
 However, once it is established that a humanitarian law treaty is binding upon states on both sides in a conflict, the application of the treaty is not dependent upon reciprocity.
 As the ICRC Commentary to the Geneva Conventions puts it, a humanitarian law treaty does not constitute 'an engagement concluded on the basis of reciprocity, binding each party to the contract only in so far as the other party observes its obligations.
-It is rather a series of unilateral engagements solemnly contracted before the world as represented by the other Contracting Parties.'
+It is rather a series of unilateral engagements solemnly contracted before the world as represented by the other Contracting Parties.
+The growing influence of human rights law is clear, however, leading to the interpretation that La IHL protections, like human rights, may be claimed by individuals regardless of a state of nationality's treaty status.

 Thus, the fact that one side in a conflict violates humanitarian law does not justify its adversary in disregarding that law.
 Moreover, it is not necessary today that all the states involved in a conflict must be parties to a particular humanitarian treaty for that treaty to apply in the conflict.
 If there are states on both sides of the conflict parties to a particular treaty, that treaty is applicable between them, even though it does not bind them in their relations with those states which have not become parties.
-In this respect, humanitarian law has changed since the beginning of the twentieth century. (p.
-13) Older humanitarian law treaties contained what was known as a 'general participation clause', under which a treaty would apply in a war only if all the belligerents were parties to that treaty.
+In this respect, humanitarian law has changed since the beginning of the twentieth century.
+Older humanitarian law treaties contained what was known as a 'general participation clause', under which a treaty would apply in a war only if all the belligerents were parties to that treaty.

 3. Humanitarian law and the law of human rights.
 International humanitarian law obviously has much in common with the law of human rights, since both bodies of rules are concerned with the protection of persons.
-Nevertheless, there are important differences between them.
+79 Nevertheless, there are important differences between them.
 Human rights law is designed to operate primarily in normal peacetime conditions and within the framework of the legal relationship between a state and its citizens and those under the state's control.
 International humanitarian law, by contrast, is chiefly concerned with the abnormal conditions of armed conflict and the relationship between a state and persons associated with its adversary, a relationship otherwise based upon power rather than law.
 It is now clear that human rights law applies in armed conflict, though derogation from some human rights obligations may be permitted.
-For example, during armed conflict, the ICJ in its advisory opinion on nuclear weapons held that the application of the right to life provision in the International Civil and Political Rights Covenant in time of armed conflict was subject to the relevant norms of humanitarian law as the lex specialis for such situations.
-International humanitarian law decriminalizes the taking of life in some circumstances that would constitute a criminal offence in peacetime.
+80 For example, in its advisory opinion on nuclear weapons, the ICJ held that during armed conflict the application of the right to life provision in the International Civil and Political Rights Covenant was subject to the relevant norms of humanitarian law as the lex specialis for such situations.
+81 International humanitarian law decriminalizes the taking of life in some circumstances that would constitute a criminal offence in peacetime.
 Nevertheless, the fundamental human right to life continues in armed conflict as in peace.
-International humanitarian law and the law of human rights have been called 'complementary and mutually reinforcing'.
-For further considerations concerning the relevance of human rights in armed conflicts, see below, Sections 254-261.
+International humanitarian law and the law of human rights have been called 4 'complementary and mutually reinforcing'.
+82 For the relevance of human rights in armed conflicts, see below, Chapter 14.